 Authoritative directory source for other campus directories.

 This document sets forth the basic operational policies, guidelines and rules for the University of Iowa Enterprise Active Directory (AD) environment.
 The AD environment is integrated into the University's comprehensive network infrastructure, and includes Microsoft Domain Naming Service, as well as Active Directory Service.
 Information about people, applications, and computing resources is distributed throughout the University and Hospital information systems.
 Our campus and hospital networks have evolved from loose collections of connected devices to a complex, integrated system made up of interdependent resources.
 As a result, contemporary operating systems need to be able to manage the relationships between distributed network resources.
 Recognizing the importance of directory services to assist the campus IT community, ITS developed an Enterprise Directory Service, using LDAP standard access, integrated with authoritative sources and systems of information.
 This directory (currently Secure way from IBM, running on an AIX platform) was put into production in November 2000.
 It has requisite redundancy and security.
-It now becomes an authoritative source for other directories that may be necessary to enable specific vendor strategies or applications.
-One such directory, Active Directory, an integral part of Microsoft's newest operating system Windows 2000, is required to derive full benefit from Microsoft products.
+It now becomes an authoritative source for other directories that may be necessary enable specific vendor strategies or applications.
+One such directory is required to derive full benefit from Microsoft products.
 A collaborative process of designing AD architecture, policy and management of domains at an enterprise or campus-wide level has been developed for the implementation of Active Directory for both the hospital and the campus.
 The technical basis of this design is the result of an inter-collegiate project (facilitated by Microsoft Consulting Services and led by ITS).